alottabits/boardfarm-bdd/docs/automated_ui_maintenance_strategy.md

-# Automated UI Maintenance Strategy
+# A Framework-Based Strategy for Automated UI Maintenance

 ## Overview

-This document describes an automated approach to keep UI methods up-to-date with GenieACS UI changes.
-The strategy combines automated discovery, navigation path mapping, change detection, and POM generation to minimize manual maintenance.
+To solve this, the `boardfarm` framework should provide a suite of tools for automated discovery and maintenance.
+This document describes a strategy where these tools are used to generate the `selectors.yaml` files, which are then used to configure a device's `gui` component (e.g., `GenieAcsGui`).

 ## The Challenge